As of June 25, 2018, we’ve made some changes to the way our mortgage approvals work. You can read more about our Power Buyer ProcessTM.

 In general, these are some of the costs that can be covered by HOA fees:

-- City Services- Including services such as trash removal, water and sewage.
+- City services: Services such as trash removal, water and sewage are often covered.

-- Insurance- This only includes insurance for damage of the outside of the building and the property around it.
-You still need an individual insurance policy to cover everything inside of the condo.
+- Insurance: This only includes insurance for damage to the outside of the building and the property around it.
+You still need an individual insurance policy to cover everything inside the condo.

-- Lawn Care- This includes snow removal, gardening and general lawn maintenance.
+- Lawn care: This usually includes snow removal, gardening and general lawn maintenance.

-- Pest Control- Most HOAs schedule a monthly inspection from a pest control company in order to avoid pest infestation.
+- Pest control: Many HOAs schedule a monthly inspection from a pest control company in order to avoid pest infestations.

-- Maintenance and Repairs to the Outside of the Building- This includes things such as roof leaks, exterior painting, driveway pavement repairs, etc. It also covers the costs of gym or pool maintenance, if applicable.
+- Maintenance and repairs to the outside of the building: This includes things such as roof leaks, exterior painting, driveway pavement repairs and so on.
+It also covers the cost of gym or pool maintenance, etc., if applicable.